Asset State

 Create Asset State

-1. Go to Admin > Asset Management > Asset State.
+1. Go to Admin > Customization > Asset Management > Asset State, and click New.

-1. Name: Provide a unique name for asset state.
+2. Enter a name for the asset state.

 Edit or Delete Asset States